theheking/intro-to-command-line-hpc/practical_overview/7A_Writing_Scripts_workingwithdata.md

 To move it back to your local computer, you reorder the `to` and `from` fields:

-    $ scp <NCI GADI login details> <local file>:"location"
+    $ scp <NCI Gadi login details> <local file>:"location"

 *** On my Mac computer *** `scp [your_userID]@gadi.nci.org.au:"somewhere/nice/README.md"` /somewhere/okay/

 ### Extension task

 1. Can you try to transfer your script to your local computer?
-First, you have to log out of NCI GADI.
+First, you have to log out of NCI Gadi.

         $ scp [your_userID]@gadi.nci.org.au:"/scratch/im21/[your_userid]/data/bad-reads-script.sh" .